CSC207-UofT/plannr/phase2/design_document.md

 #### Principle 6: Low Physical Effort
-In the future, Plannr will allow users to add multiple expenses and events at once without being redirected to main view or the main expenses view to minimize repetitive action.
-As a mobile app, Plannr should not require excessive physical effort to use and does not have any advance graphic features that would drain battery life.
+In the future, Plannr will allow users to add multiple expenses and events at once without being redirected to the main view, or the main expenses view to minimize repetitive action.
+As a mobile app, Plannr does not require excessive physical effort to use.
+It also does not have any advanced graphic features that would drain battery life.

 #### Principle 7: Size and Space for Approach and Use
 This principle is not applicable for Plannr as it is a mobile app (software) and does not come with additional hardware